Powell Family Cooking

 Instructions

-• Wash all produce.
-Dice bell peppers, onion, and potatoes into small even pieces.
-The potatoes should be a bit larger in size.
+• Wash all produce thoroughly.
+Dice the bell peppers, onion, and potatoes into small, even pieces, keeping the potatoes slightly larger for the best texture.

-• Add bell peppers and onion, then saute for 2 additional minutes, adding more olive oil if needed.
+• Stir in the diced bell peppers and onion.
+Sauté for 2 minutes, adding more olive oil if needed, until the vegetables begin to soften.

-• Place the cast iron skillet into the oven and cook 10 minutes, or until the potatoes are fork tender.
+• Transfer the skillet to the preheated oven and bake for 10 minutes, or until the potatoes are fork-tender.

 Notes